phone number directions directions

 • Leash: Bring an extra short leash in case the one you’re using breaks (do not use a retractable leash for hiking).

 • Pet First Aid Kit: Things like saline solution for eyewash, antiseptic, gauze and bandages for wounds; a tweezers and tick removal tool, petroleum jelly, antibacterial ointment, and cotton swabs can help.
+Read our blog on additional tips for creating a pet first aid kit.

 If you plan to have your dog carry some of the items in a pack or saddlebag, make sure to limit it to under 10-15% of their body weight.
-The ASPCA also has tips to make your own pet first aid kit for hiking and to keep at home.

 KEEP AN EYE ON THE WEATHER